bjornekelund/DXLogICOMScripts/README.md

 with movement in the bandmap where the frequency increases downwards.

 An very valuable feature in DXLog.net is the possibility to invoke scripts from key macros.
-The syntax is $!SCRIPTNAME where SCRIPTNAME is the name that you assign to the script in the Tools->Scripts Manager menu.
+The syntax is *$!SCRIPTNAME* where *SCRIPTNAME* is the name that you assign to the script in the Tools->Scripts Manager menu.
 It is highly recommended to use this to reset the RIT in the F1/CQ macro.
-Simply add $!ICOMRITCLEAR at the end of the F1 macro definition.
+Simply add *$!ICOMRITCLEAR* to the end of the F1 macro definition.
 Additionally, some prefer to do this also in the run F3/TU-Log macro.

-The scripts do the following:
+## Scripts description

 **ICOM_Bandpower** Per band output power control to avoid overdriving a PA.
 Typically not used for low power/barefoot operation.
 Edit the power level table